MarcoCrepaldi-iit/mOISC-dRISC/README.md

 The tool will open the files `sine_wave.bin` and `sine_wave.sym` that are obtained based on the previously run compilation.

-Press CTRL-C to stop simulation execution (few seconds will be enough for `sine_wave`).
+Let the system simulate for a while, then press CTRL-C to stop the simulation execution and visualyze the results (few seconds will be enough for `sine_wave`).
 The simulation engine will generate a VCD file that will be opened in the same `examples/` subdirectory, and used as input for `gtkwave`.
 Once opened, add IOR to the currently displayed wave to see the effect of the code on the I/O output port.
 You can also add `\DEBUG.INFO` for information on the currently executed function.

 ## Generation of synthesizable VHDL code